yelabucsf/ImmunoX_hack/README.md

 Use the following link:
 https://www.anaconda.com/distribution/#download-section

-Select your operating system and click download for **Python 3.7 version**
+Select your operating system and click download for **Python 3.8 version**
 Open downloaded file and follow the instructions.

 ### MacOS setup
 1. Open terminal.
-2. `conda create -n immunox_hack19 pip`
+2. `conda create -n immunox_hack pip`
-3. `source activate immunox_hack19` - this will activate your environment where you will install packages and perform analysis.
+3. `source activate immunox_hack` - this will activate your environment where you will install packages and perform analysis.
 4. `conda install pandas numpy scipy`
 5. Next set of commands will install `scanpy` and dependencies
 ```shell script